top of page

 Old sewing machine cabinet rescued from the trash,

-You weren't looking for any dress- you were searching for the one.
+Do you remember your prom?
+You weren't looking for just any dress; you were searching for the one.
 The one that felt like you.
-The one that no one else would be wearing.
+The one that no one else would wear.
 The one that made you stand out and feel seen.
-That's what I try to bring to the world of furniture.
+That's what I strive to bring into the world of furniture.

 The thrifted table had a lot of damage, but now it is a treasure